corey-noel/melee-fixes/arcade.md

 * If Ness gets hit before releasing the B button, the projectile will fizzle without bursting

 #### Badge C
+* Down special works like shine, has a frame 1 hitbox that sends up and forward.

 ## Peach
 #### Badge A